AMERICAN WEDDINGS BLOG

 Whatever the reason, many couples and wedding officiants have wondered:

-In a word, nope.
-But it’s not always that simple, so don’t panic… Here are a few common scenarios, with suggestions on what to do next.
+In a word, no. But it’s not always that simple, so don’t panic.
+Take a look at a few common scenarios, with suggestions on what to do next.

 If you lose a marriage license before it’s been signed, you’ll need to replace it before the wedding day.
 Contact the clerk’s office where you first applied and request a duplicate license.
 You may need to sign and file an affidavit, and you’ll probably be required to pay an additional fee.